joshkpeterson/personal-site/src/_posts/2016-12-16-is-all-art-the-same.markdown

 I disagree.
 It’s a poetic idea, but it’s ultimately not the most useful.

 Take the example of film.
 First photography was invented, then the movie camera.
-Because of technology, a new media and a new art form came into existence.
+Because of technology, a new medium and a new art form came into existence.
 Over the next 100 years, you have great filmmakers making statements that could have not been made with live performance.

 Some might argue that the themes are the same.
 With film and theater, aren’t we still talking about fundamentally the same things – relationships between people, the human condition?
 Yes, but the experience is different.
 And that’s the problem with saying “all art is the same.”
 It’s placing knowledge over experience, and that’s the wrong approach to take when making art.